 While these hurdles do present a challenge, the good news is that they are completely solvable with some foresight and planning.
 While it may be more difficult to host high-level retrospectives with distributed teams calling in from multiple locations, there are some simple steps that any retrospective lead can take to overcome these pitfalls and put their meeting in a position for success.

-As you design your next retrospective that will include remote workers, consider these steps:
+As you design your next retrospective that will include remote employees, consider these steps:

 Distribute a Detailed Post-Meeting Summary